Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 - Vargas hit .170 with a double, a home run and two walks.

-- Vargas got a hit in six of 18 games last year (33.3%), with multiple hits twice.

-- He hit a home run once out of 18 games a year ago, going deep in 2% of his plate appearances.
+- He homered once out of 18 games a year ago, going deep in 2% of his plate appearances.

-- Vargas drove in a run in four games last year out 18 (22.2%), including three multi-RBI outings (16.7%).
+- Vargas drove in a run in four of 18 games last season, with multiple RBIs in three of them.
 He drove in three or more runs in one game.

-- He scored four times last year in 18 games (22.2%), but did not have a multi-run game.
+- He touched home plate four times last year in 18 games (22.2%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.